 After about a thousand hours of production and one and a half months of running late, Valentine's Day 2012 is finally ready for viewing purposes.
 As I discussed in previous posts, this will be the final annual installment of the Valentine's Day series for the following reasons:

-• Danielle and I have agreed that these are taking way too much time to produce, and we'd rather spend time together instead of me spending five months on 50 hour production weeks.
+• Danielle and I have agreed that these are taking way too much time to produce, and we'd rather spend time together instead of me spending five months on 50 hour production weeks.• This is the first year this started to feel like an obligatory chore rather than a fun opportunity to make something neat.

 • I feel these animations are starting to get a little repetitive.